French Assurance Vie (French Life Insurance investment policies)

 (often 2-4% if purchased outside an Assurance Vie)

-If Cabinet Gregory assists you, commission received is fully transparent - and deductible against the cost of advisory services provided.
+If Cabinet Gregory assists you, any commission received is fully transparent - and deductible against the cost of advisory services provided.

 - Annual Management Fee (Frais de gestion)